DomagojKorais/statistics-for-data-science/README.md

 Cleaning.R file which performs cleaning operations on the datasets.

-data_gathering.R which shows how to download data using Rtweet.
+data_gathering.R which shows how to download data using Rtweet, an R interface for Twitter API's.

 The other two are codes for Shiny interactive applications, aviable from links in the report and hosted on shinyapps.io.